 We need to eat a diet full of fruits and vegetables, where we hydrate and honor our hunger cues.
 We eat when we are hungry and stop when we are full.
 Our meals should be exciting and appealing full of colorful ingredients across the food groups.
 Ideally, you should aim for 6-8 cups of water a day to keep you hydrated.
 Flavored seltzer or non-caffeinated herbal teas are a fun way to mix up your water intake, but drink these in addition to plain water and not exclusively.
 Also, consider limiting your alcohol intake and avoiding tobacco products.

 People have asked my opinion on the use of vitamins and supplements.
 This is a whole other blog post to cover, but there is substantial research to support that as we get older, our bodies might not naturally produce the nutrients we need as part of a healthy lifestyle.
 For example, if a medical professional tells you that your body is not producing enough zinc, it would be time to introduce that into your system as part of a change in diet or an added supplement.
-We will explore this topic in greater detail with future blog posts.

 We need to rest our bodies for 7-9 hours every night.
 You want this to be good, restful sleep to recharge your batteries.
 You will feel refreshed in the morning, not like you need to chug a gallon of coffee to function.
 Back several months ago, my FitBit sleep monitor indicated that my sleep was not nearly as restful as I had thought.
 I took steps to correct this, one of them being my weighted blanket, which has helped tremendously.
 Take the time to figure out what you need.